 There are currently no deals available for this provider.

-Hyperoptic is based in London and was originally only available in the capital.
-While it still remains limited in its availability, in recent years it has started to expand into other major cities including Liverpool, Leeds, Manchester, Nottingham and Sheffield.
+Hyperoptic is based in London, and was originally only available in the capital.
+While it still remains limited in its availability, it has expanded into other major cities including Liverpool, Leeds, Manchester, Nottingham and Sheffield.

-Perfect for gamers and avid streamers, superfast speeds can support it all, plus plenty of devices.
+Perfect for gamers and avid streamers, 150Mbps superfast speeds can support multiple simultaneous online activities and a number of wireless devices.
 A router and installation are provided for free, but you will have to pay an activation charge.

-With an average speed of 500Mbps, Ultrafast is as impressive as it sounds.
-With this package, you will be able to enjoy gaming, HD streaming and pretty much anything else you need to do online, on multiple devices.
+With an average speed of 500Mbps, Ultrafast is as impressive as it sounds, supporting immersive gaming, 4K streaming and anything else you need to do online, on multiple devices.
 Again, an activation fee is needed, but the router and installation are free.

-The shining jewel in this provider’s crown is its 1Gbps offering.
+The jewel in this ISP’s crown is its 1Gbps offering.
 These speeds are more than enough to support households of any size, as well as small businesses – your entire household can stream, game and download to their heart’s content.
-Activation costs must be paid but routers and installation are free.
+Activation costs will be levied, but routers and installation are free.

 Hyperoptic offers phone plans that can be added to all plans.
 These include free evening and weekend calls to UK landlines.

-Hyperoptic’s speeds, as with all providers, are offered as an average figure that 50% of customers can expect to receive during peak times – between early and late evening.
-Weather and location aren’t considered, which could potentially affect real-world performance, though the use of underground cabling should ensure reasonably consistent line speeds.
+Hyperoptic’s speeds are offered as an average figure that 50% of customers can expect to receive during peak times – between early and late evening.
+Weather and location aren’t taken into consideration, which could potentially affect real-world performance, though the use of underground cabling should ensure reasonably consistent line speeds.

-At present, all contracts are 12-months.
-Customers who opt for the 12-month contract will receive a discount, though prices will rise after this period ends.
-Rolling contracts must be given 30 days’ notice if you wish to cancel your broadband.
+At present, all contracts last for 12 months.
+Customers who opt for a 12-month contract will receive a discount, though prices will then increase after this introductory period ends.
+Rolling contracts must be terminated with 30 days’ notice.

-Yes, compared to other providers, Hyperoptic’s offerings are very competitively priced.
-Bear in mind, though, that as a smaller company with a much smaller service area, this is to be expected.
+Hyperoptic’s offerings are competitively priced compared to other broadband providers.
+As a smaller company with a much smaller service area, this is to be expected.

-A Hyperoptic switch is as easy as any broadband switch with the main difference being that you can actually change before your current contract ends.
+Moving to Hyperoptic is as easy as any other ISP transfer, though you can actually change before your current contract ends.
 This is because Hyperoptic uses its own network, so there’s no need to take over any Openreach lines.

 If you’ve moved into a new apartment and there’s already a Hyperoptic socket in place, it’s possible to have a connection switched on in as little as 15 minutes.
 Any working router will suffice – it doesn’t have to be a Hyperoptic model.

 Hyperoptic runs a price matching deal which means you will be given the difference in cost of any broadband deal you find that can match Hyperoptic performance.
 The specifics of this deal are:

 The competitor service must equal or better Hyperoptic’s offering, with comparable or superior upload and download speeds.

-The competitor must quote you a lower fee than Hyperoptic for this service, including ‘hidden’ costs like set-up, installation, postage and packaging.
+The competitor must quote a lower price than Hyperoptic for this service, including ‘hidden’ costs like set-up, installation, postage and packaging.

 You cannot compare a fixed price quote to a rolling contract price quote.